JanssenProject/jans/docs/casa/administration/faq.md

 ### Authentication fails when using TOTP or HOTP with no apparent reason

 For Time-based OTP, ensure the time of your server is correctly synchronized (use NTP for instance).
-The time lag of the authentication device used (for instance, a mobile phone) with respect to server time should not be representative.
+The time lag of the authentication device used (for instance, a mobile phone) versus server time should not be significant.

 Big time differences can cause unsuccessful attempts to enroll TOTP credentials in Casa.